How we’re governed

 High-level international organisational and campaign issues are agreed on at a number of annual international meetings.

 Each National/Regional Organisation (NRO) Board sends a representative (called a Trustee) to the Greenpeace International Annual General Meeting (AGM).
-Together, the Trustees make up the Council.
+Together, the Trustees make up the Council and the Council is the guardian and the cohesion and mission of the international Greenpeace network.

 Key responsibilities of the Council include: